Private, In-Home Tutoring in Fort Washington, Maryland

-SchoolTutoring Academy’s tutoring programs for Fort Washington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fort Washington, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Children in Fort Washington attend the Prince George’s County Public School system.
 With more than 125,000 students in over 200 schools, the district is one of the biggest in Maryland.
 Despite its large size, the district works hard to provide individualized educational opportunities in settings that promote learning for each and every student.
 Each school within the district offers a safe place for students to learn, and creates environments in which everyone is welcome.
 The district takes great pride in the kinds of coursework it provides to students.
 Both International Baccalaureate and Advanced Placement programs are available to high school students.